Alonzo Dillard Folger

-Alonzo Dillard Folger (July 9, 1888 – April 30, 1941) was a Democratic U.S Congressman from North Carolina between 1939 and 1941.
+Alonzo Dillard Folger (July 9, 1888 – April 30, 1941) was a Democratic U.S congressman, serving one term from North Carolina between 1939 and 1941.

+Biography

 Born in Dobson, North Carolina, Folger attended public schools in Surry County and attended the University of North Carolina at Chapel Hill.
 Folger graduated from UNC with a bachelor's degree in 1912 and a law degree in 1914.

+Early career

 He was admitted to the bar and opened a law practice in Dobson in 1914, relocating to Mount Airy to practice law there.
 From 1932 to 1938, he was a trustee of the University of North Carolina, and was named to the state's Superior Court in 1937.

 Folger had served only two months as a judge when he resigned to serve on the Democratic National Committee; he was a member of the Committee from 1936 until his death in 1941.

+Congress

 As a Democrat, he was elected to the 76th United States Congress in 1938 and re-election to the 77th U.S. Congress in 1940, but his second term was cut short by his death in a car accident in Mount Airy on April 30, 1941.

 In a special election, his brother John Hamlin Folger was chosen to succeed him on Congress.

+Burial

 Alonzo Folger is buried in Dobson Cemetery in his hometown of Dobson.